Anishinaabe clan system: Tradition

-The meh established "a framework of government to give them strength and order" in which each totem represents a core branch of knowledge and responsibility essential to society.
-Today, six general totems compose this framework.
-The crane and the loon are the chiefs, responsible for over-seeing and leading the people.
-The fish are the scholars and thinkers and are responsible for solving disputes between the crane and the loon.
-The bear are both warriors and medicine gatherers.
-The martens are hunters but also warriors as well.
-The moose are craftsman and artists.
-Clans are both a means of acquiring and retaining knowledge for the Anishinaabe.
-Knowledge gained through experience and interactions with the Spirits and other clan members is passed down and built upon through generations.
+The people established "a framework of social organization to give them strength and order" in which each totem represents a core branch of knowledge and responsibility essential to society.
+Today, seven general totems compose this framework.
+The crane and the loon are the leadership, responsible for over-seeing and leading the people.
+The fish are the scholars and mediators and are responsible for solving disputes between the crane and the loon.
+The bear are both police and medicine gatherers.
+The martens are hunters but warriors as well.
+The moose are mediators and exemplify peace.
+Clans are both a means of acquiring and retaining knowledge for the Anishinawbeg.
+Knowledge gained through experience and interactions with the natural world and other clan members is passed down and built upon through generations.